More affordable housing, right to legal counsel could ease Tucson's eviction problem

 Primavera fully covered those two months, as well as paid for a new transmission in his broken-down truck.
 Now, with his full-time job well underway, Hernandez says his finances are under control and his housing situation is stable.
 He’s already on the lookout for another place with more responsive management, but he’s struggled to find higher-quality housing within his budget, he said.

-The Arizona Department of Housing has proposed using $2 million from the State Housing Trust Fund for an eviction-prevention pilot program that would bolster resources for agencies like Primavera who are helping tenants avoid evictions.
-Starting in early 2019, an allocation of $575,000 will be dedicated to zip codes in Pima County where the most eviction orders are enforced, said Janelle Johnsen of the housing department.
+The Arizona Department of Housing has proposed using $2 million from the State Housing Trust Fund for an eviction-prevention pilot program that would bolster resources for agencies like Primavera that are helping tenants avoid evictions.
+Starting in early 2019, an allocation of $575,000 will be dedicated to ZIP codes in Pima County where the most eviction orders are enforced, said Janelle Johnsen of the housing department.

 “We don’t want to be postponing the inevitable,” she said.